White Onion

 Pro Tip

-Raw dicing for salsas and sauces
+Raw slicing and dicing for salsas and salads

 Storage